 Licensed reflexologists may work alongside wellness professionals to support vitality, maintenance, and recovery programs.
 A wide range of holistic therapists integrate this modality into their profession.

-The appearance of this world is dependent on sunlight.
-For example, the impact of color light upon a flower makes it visible to the human eye.
+A few final words on this important subject as it stands to reason that the appearance of this world is dependent on sunlight.
+For example, the impact of color light upon anything in natures makes it visible to the human eye.
+All in all, light brings all of nature which includes all living beings, visually apparent to us.

-The coloration of an object also influences our perception and affects our moods, whether subliminally or consciously.
-There are innumerable (invisible) hues that silently impart messages around us.
+In addition, the coloration of an object also influences our perception and affects our moods, whether subliminally or consciously.
+Now, there are innumerable (invisible) hues that silently impart messages around us.

 ©2022 Julianne Bien.
 Spectrahue.com.
 All rights reserved.